erikarens/.dotfiles/README.md

 - [ ] Automate installation of Xcode Command Line Tools via Brew
 - [ ] Automate installation of the .Net Runtime via Brew
 - [ ] Automate installation of the latest Angular CLI
+- [ ] Automate installation and configuration of neovim